The Bankrate promise

 9. Press pause on other savings goals

-If you have a considerable nest egg, tax law allows you to withdraw up to $10,000 in IRA funds to buy your first home.
-If you’re married and you’re both first-time buyers, you each can pull from your retirement accounts, meaning a potential $20,000 down payment.
+Consider temporarily prioritizing your down payment over other savings goals.
+For instance, you might postpone saving for a vacation or reducing or delaying your retirement savings.
+For first-time homebuyers with an IRA, know that tax law allows you to withdraw up to $10,000 to buy your first home.
+If you’re married and you’re both first-time buyers, you each can pull from your retirement accounts, meaning a potential $20,000 toward your down payment.

 10. Move back home